travis-ci/travis.rb/examples/cli/private_dependencies.md

 Current SSH key: key for fetching dependencies for myorg/main
 ```

+You can omit the `-r myorg/main` if your current working directory is a clone of the "myorg/main" repository.

 At the end of the process, it will ask you whether you want to store the generated key somewhere, usually it is safe to say "no" here.
 After all, you can just generate a new key as necessary.
 See [below](#reusing-a-generated-key) for instructions on storing and reusing a generated key.